mohamedhayibor/finance_for_hackers/README.md

-# Developers Guide to Finance
+# Finance for Hackers :moneybag: :moneybag:

 This won't get you a Finance receipt (bachelors), but it will be very close.